 It is through times like these that we meet ourselves.
 Maybe even for the first time.

 One of my old managers gave me a book written by an author named Steve Elder.
-It’s called More Beautiful Than Before (highly HIGHLY recommend).
-His whole book is about how every one of us, sooner or later is forced to walk through hell.
-The hell of being hurt, hurting another etc.
+It’s called More Beautiful Than Before (side note – I highly recommend).
+His whole thesis rests upon the idea that every one of us, sooner or later is forced to walk through hell.
+The hell of being hurt, hurting another, getting sick, losing a loved one etc.

 He says the point of walking through hell though, is not to come out of it empty-handed.